Restrictions due to the COVID-19 pandemic

 Note: The difference between deadlines is established due to the time needed to complete the visa process and the COVID-19 situation.

 Do not copy any texts from the Internet, books, friends or other sources.
 Mark every quotation and state the source.
 Applications containing plagiarism will not be taken into consideration for ISWI 2021!
 Please be sure of this as we will read every essay and check for plagiarism.

 After the deadline we begin reading and assessing your applications.
 This can last for about two months.
 If we have chosen you to participate in ISWI 2021, we will send you an official invitation letter.
 (We would appreciate your patience until all of the applications are reviewed and you receive your official invitation.)

-After you have received the message saying that you are invited, please plan your journey and apply for a visa, if necessary.
-Please contact us if you are not able to come, so that we can give other people the chance to visit ISWI 2021.
+After you have received the message saying that you are invited, please contact us if you will not participate, so that we can give other people the chance to the part of ISWI 2021.

 The invitation is important for obtaining a visa to enter Germany (that is if you require one – you can check here).
 You can also use it as a confirmation for your university that you are officially invited to ISWI 2021, in case you need a document in order to be released from your classes.

 Look for the next German Railways (“Deutsche Bahn”) train station.
 You can buy a ticket to Ilmenau at German Railways offices (“Reisecenter”) or at any ticket machine.